thainguyen1405/ENC4265/reflective_blog5.md

 After review the Manual Assessment Memo, I have drafted a reflective analysis on the AI generation of its strengths and weaknesses.

+**Structure and Format**: The chatGPT AI uses a standard memo hearder followed by each different sections such as: overview, strengths, areas for improvement, and recommendation.
+The AI memo structured with numbered lists and bullets points throughout.
+It presents with three strength categories and three improvement areas, with two bullet points of elavoration.

 ![Screenshot 2025-02-27 232352](https://github.com/user-attachments/assets/e07aac46-f700-4afe-af19-da2611f0a81d)
 |:--:|